fzyzcjy/flutter_rust_bridge/book/src/article/generate_multiple_files.md

 So these kinds of explicit/implicit Api conflicts are annoying and frustrating.
 How to resolve it?

 Theoretically, the conflict can be detected earlier during generating code, when flutter_rust_bridge knows every detail about API.
-But the key is that, **flutter_rust_bridge has to know all Api over all blocks before generating code**.
+But the key is that **flutter_rust_bridge has to know all Api over all blocks before generating code**.
 That is, with the separated command stated above, flutter_rust_bridge can't do the check for you in practice.
-Therefore, it is necessary to union the separated commands into ONE command.
+Therefore, it is necessary to unite the separated commands into ONE command.

 ## correct command for generating code with multiple blocks